-6 Books That Will Help You Record Better
+9 Books That Will Help You Grow As An Engineer And Producer

 Sounds like you need a lifetime to figure it all out?
 Perhaps.
 But luckily a lot of gifted engineers and producers are willing to share their secrets.
-There are several books about the recording process that can open your eyes and ears to ideas you wouldn’t have considered otherwise.
+There are several books about recording, mixing, mastering and producing that can open your eyes and ears to ideas you wouldn’t have considered otherwise.
 Some ideas are new, but certain tried and true methods simply stand the test of time.
 Here’s some of our go to books:

 Bobby Owsinski has written over 20 books on recording and has mixed albums for Jimi Hendrix, The Who, Elvis Presley, Neil Young, Pantera, and countless other legends.
 He’s taught at Berklee College of Music and been featured on ABC, CNN, Mix Magazine, and EQ Magazine just to name a few.